Battle of Vyazma: Background

 Napoleon's objective at this stage of the retreat was to lead the Grande Armée to the closest French supply depot, Smolensk, but the road from Moscow was 270 mi long and impossible to defend.
 It was choked by partisan activity and Cossack raiding parties.
 French supply trains were routinely wiped out and 15,000 French troops were captured along this road in September and October alone.
 The French departed Moscow on 18 October, and after having a southern route to Smolensk denied them as a result of the Battle of Maloyaroslavets (24 October), they were compelled to backtrack and retreat along the same road used in their earlier advance on Moscow.
 Because the territory alongside this road had been economically ravaged by earlier French campaigning, the retreat imposed on the Grande Armée extreme conditions of privation and attrition.
 Lack of foodstuffs soon led to demoralization, disorder and even starvation in the French ranks.

 By 3 November, the day of the action at Vyazma, the retreating Grande Armée was stretched out in a column 60 mi long.
 The head of the column, Junot's VIII Corps, was at Dorogobuzh, with Davout's I Corps, serving as the army's rearguard, located at the tail of the army just east of Vyazma.
 Between these two endpoints were, running west to east, the Imperial Guard, Joachim Murat's troops, Michel Ney's III Corps, Poniatowski's V Corps, and Eugène's IV Corps.

 At this point, the French retreat was harassed by Cossack attacks at every juncture, Davout's corps in particular being beleaguered by Russian attacks.
 By 2 November, Napoleon had grown dissatisfied with Davout's management of rearguard activities, and ordered Ney to remain in Vyazma, to allow the I, IV, and V Corps to bypass him, and to assume rearguard duties himself.

 The Russians, meanwhile, organized themselves into three groups while pursuing the French.
 First, following Davout closely were 5,000 Cossacks commanded by Ataman Platov.
 This group was supported by General Ivan Paskevich's 26th Division, with 4,000 troops.
 Marching slightly to the south was General Miloradovich with the II and IV Infantry Corps, some 14,000 troops in all, and the II and III Cavalry Corps, which amounted to 3,500 soldiers.
 Miloradovich coordinated the activity of all of these troops, including those of Platov and Paskevich.
+He had at his disposal 19,000 infantry, 8,000 cavalry, and 80 guns.
 The main Russian army led by Mikhail Kutuzov, some 70,000 troops in all, marched further to the south.

 On the evening of 2 November, while conducting reconnaissance south of the Smolensk-Moscow road, Miloradovich, together with his cavalry commanders General Korff and General Sievers, noticed a gap between the I Corps, situated to the east at Fedorovskoye, and the troops of the IV and V Corps located to the west just outside Vyazma.
 Recognizing an opportunity to isolate and destroy Davout's corps, the aggressive Miloradovich decided to attack early the next morning.